Iraqi Kurdistan minister says no link between oil sales and Islamic State

 U.S. defence officials estimate Islamic State was earning about $47 million per month from oil sales prior to October.

-The State Department said it estimated production from Islamic State-held oilfields is around 40,000 barrels per day (bpd).
+The State Department estimates production from Islamic State-held oilfields is around 40,000 barrels per day (bpd).

 Kurdistan began bypassing Baghdad and exporting oil directly in 2014 following a dispute with the federal government about its share of the budget.
 It is currently exporting more than 500,000 barrels per day (bpd) of oil.